 When implementing such a flexible system, it’s important to make deliberate choices.
 For example, with regards to refreshing the data.
 “We chose to refresh semi-automated,” says Najib.
 “The upload enters automatically, after which I can decide whether the data and calculations will be adjusted.”
 “We can’t create the tax reports for all 250 entities at once, so refreshing midway means restarting the report for some entities.
 We’ve decided to do all the entities first, then we refresh and update where needed,” explains Patrick.

 The collaboration between Finext and The Resource suits Najib well.
 “The combination is very powerful; on one hand a company with in-depth technical knowhow, on the other hand someone who advises us about the full tax accounting process.
 That combination enables us to implement the solution in such a way that it fulfills our company specific demands, while looking at what’s needed for tax accounting in the future as well.”

 “Instead of having to deal with so many details that we lost sight of the whole picture, the solution has brought us to a point where we can put the focus were needed.”

-The new solution makes the tax process faster and more secure.
+The new solution, including automated tax reports, makes the tax process faster and more secure.
 This starts at the automated data-entry.
 “Previously, I had to trust someone else’s formulas, which I then had to copy by hand into 250 Excel-sheets,” says Najib.
 “Now, first it’s tested, then it’s repeated exactly the same way and finally it has automated checks.
 This means we can trust it.”

 The App provides built-in data quality assurance.
 Jethro: “All entered data is checked with the available master data.
 Built-in checks present the anomalies directly in a dashboard.
 It even gives solutions to solve the anomaly.”